elinashahri/VANET/README.md

 # Road & Network-aware VANET Traffic Forecasting — RF-GRU
-This repository contains a **paper reproduction / implementation study** of a VANET traffic forecasting approach that combines **road traffic parameters** and **vehicular network features** using a multi-phase pipeline and a hybrid ML/DL model (RF + GRU).
+This repository contains an implementation study** of a VANET traffic forecasting approach that combines **road traffic parameters** and **vehicular network features** using a multi-phase pipeline and a hybrid ML/DL model (RF + GRU).

 The goal of this project is to reproduce the **reported performance trends** in the reference study by implementing the main stages of the pipeline and evaluating results with standard classification/regression metrics.